UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 ### Purpose of Delta Files on Disk

 1. **Efficient Storage**:
-   - Delta files store the current document state in delta format.
+   - Delta files store the current document state in a merged delta format.
    This minimizes storage requirements and ensures that only the necessary data is saved.

 2. **Optimized Data Transfer**:
-   - By storing the current state as a delta file, only the required changes need to be sent to the frontend.
+   - By storing the current state as a merged delta file, only the required changes need to be sent to the frontend.
    This reduces the amount of data transferred over the network and ensures quick updates.

 ### How Deltas are Used in the Editor and Document Socket